Step 2: Decide how to handle your 401(k) rollover

 There are pros and cons to each choice.
 Yet most people who move their 401(k) assets transfer their 401(k) funds into an Individual Retirement Account, or IRA.

 Step 3: Open an IRA to receive 401(k) money

 Already have an IRA?
 Great — skip this step

 There are a few options you have with an old 401(k), but most people who move their 401(k) assets transfer their 401(k) funds into an Individual Retirement Account, or IRA.

 When choosing an IRA, you’ll want to decide whether you prefer to pick your investments yourself, or have them managed for you.
 Some IRA providers focus on managing your assets for you, while others let you open an account and pick investments yourself.

 Once you’ve decided on a provider, you’ll want to open an IRA that matches the ‘tax-type’ as your 401(k) in order to avoid paying any unnecessary taxes:

-- If you have a Roth 401(k), you’ll need a Roth IRA.
+- If you have a Roth 401(k), your contributions were post-tax, so you’ll want to transfer them into an equally tax-favored Roth IRA.